 Rebate and penalty payments are calculated and paid by the Authority as required by law on bond issues that fall under the regulations and do not qualify for exceptions.
-As of their 5-year installment computation date, the 2014A, 2014C, 2015A and 2015B bonds had no arbitrage rebate liabilities due.
-In addition, as of their 10-year installment computation date, the 2010A-2 bonds had no arbitrage rebate liabilities due.
-In fiscal year 2020, no bonds were subject to a 15-year installment computation.
+In fiscal year 2021, no bonds were subject to a 5-year installment computation.
+As of their 10-year installment computation date, the 2010B-1, 2010B-2 and 2010B-3 bonds had no arbitrage rebate liabilities due.
+In fiscal year 2021, no bonds were subject to a 15-year installment computation.
+The 2010A-2 bonds were subject to a final rebate payment calculation, but no rebate payment was due.
 Therefore, no payments were made to the Internal Revenue Service.